- Put-Call Parity

 - Sales and purchases timing

-- Hedging products available in market
+- Hedging products available in the market

 Large companies with greater commodity risks will often appoint financial institutions or risk management consultants to manage risk through financial market instruments.